 If a student does not wish the College to release the directory information, the student must complete a Confidential Flag form at Information Central at the Littleton Campus.
 If the student has requested restricted release of information, they cannot perform any personal business with ACC over the phone.
 The student must conduct all of their business in person or online to protect their privacy.
 College staff will not be able to assist with telephone transactions of any kind, this includes, but is not limited to, calling for registration assistance, calls from a student's family, their child’s school or daycare, etc.

 All other information contained in a student's records is considered private and not open to the public without their written consent.
 Only the following school officials, because of their official function, have access to this information:

 Under the following circumstances, ACC may also provide information without your consent:

 A copy of the Family Educational Rights and Privacy Act is available in the Admissions and Records Office.

-Allow three business days to fill your request.
-We cannot release transcripts if a student has unmet financial obligation at any Colorado Community College System institution.
-ACC is not authorized to certify or release (to another institution / organization, or the student) transcripts received from other colleges or universities.
+ACC cannot release transcripts if a student has unmet financial obligation at any Colorado Community College System institution.
+ACC is not authorized to certify or release (to another institution / organization, or the student) transcripts received from other colleges, universities or high schools.

 Transfer Transcripts and Official Credit Evaluations

-You must be admitted to ACC to have a credit evaluation.
-To have your transcripts evaluated, order your official transcripts and have them sent DIRECTLY to ACC from the institution(s) you attended.
+Students must be admitted to ACC to have an official transfer credit evaluation.
+To have their transcripts evaluated, students must order their official transcripts and have them sent DIRECTLY to ACC from each institution(s) the student attended.
 Hand-delivered transcripts will not be accepted as official for transfer credit evaluation purposes.

 Record of Disability